kobolabs/epub-spec/README.md

 <li>c. or an HTML file which falls under one of the following categories:
 <ul>
 <li>i. either it contains a single ‘img’ tag which references an image.
 In this case, this image will be used</li>
-<li>ii. or it contains a svg definition with an ‘image’ child tag referencing an image.
+<li>ii. or it contains a SVG definition with an ‘image’ child tag referencing an image.
 In this case, the referenced image will be used.
 NB: embedded object tags (‘object’), which may include an SVG image in the ‘data’ attribute, do not fall into this category</li>
 <li>iii. or an HTML page which contains no child elements under ‘body’.
 This item will be rendered as a blank white page.</li></ul></li></ul>
 4. The same image cannot appear twice in a row.
 If two consecutive pages refer to the same image, the platform will assume that CSS styling is repositioning the image, which is not supported by the image-based FXL reader.